Doubly robust tests of exposure effects under high-dimensional confounding: Discussion

 \section{Discussion}

 We have proposed a general framework for constructing uniformly valid tests of GLM parameters in high-dimensional settings.
-We hope to have clarified why locally doubly robust methods (in this case, doubly robust under the null) have a privileged position in the literature \citep{farrell_robust_2015}; if all working models are correct, one can obtain a uniformly valid test by plugging in any fast-converging sparse estimator of the nuisance parameters.
+We hope to have clarified why locally doubly robust methods (in this case, doubly robust under the null) have a privileged position in the literature \citep{farrell_robust_2015}; if all working models are correct, one can obtain a uniformly valid test by plugging in any sufficiently fast-converging sparse estimator of the nuisance parameters.
 If one of the working models is misspecified, then one can still obtain uniformly valid inference, so long as a specific estimation procedure for the nuisance parameters is used.
 We have also indicated why score tests might be preferable in high-dimensional settings, since then the outcome model can be fit under the null hypothesis, enabling one to weaken conditions on sparsity.
-When choosing a working outcome model, we have focused on the identity and logit link functions.
-In theory one could choose other links, so long as the corresponding penalized estimators of the nuisance parameters can be shown to converge sufficiently quickly.

 In future work, we will extend our procedures to the estimation of regression parameters and the construction of confidence intervals.
-Consider the model $\mathcal{M}$ defined by the restriction where $g(\cdot)$ is a know link function.
+Consider the model $\mathcal{M}$ defined by the restriction where $g(\cdot)$ is a known link function.
 The score $U(\eta)$ implies an estimator of $\psi$, the conditional causal effect of $A$ on $Y$.
 Let $H(\psi)=Y-\psi A$ when $g()$ is the identity link and $H(\psi)=Y\exp(-\psi A)$ when $g()$ is the log link; then estimation of $\psi$ can be based on the function

 \citep{robins_estimating_1992}.
-Then an estimator of $\psi$ based on (\ref{dr_ef}) is consistent under model $\mathcal{M}\cap(\mathcal{A}\cup\mathcal{B})$.
+An estimator of $\psi$ based on (\ref{dr_ef}) is consistent under model $\mathcal{M}\cap(\mathcal{A}\cup\mathcal{B})$.
 The goal of constructing uniformly valid confidence intervals could require a revision of the conditions given in Sections \ref{asymptotics1} and \ref{asymptotics2}, since we are no longer working under the null.
 It also remains an open question for which settings doubly robust estimators can be constructed.
 For example, there currently exists no doubly robust estimator for the Cox proportional hazards model or probit models.
-In practice it may be more feasible to construct estimators (and confidence intervals) that are locally robust e.g. under the null, and hence in this context enjoy the properties of the tests described in this paper.
+In practice it may be more feasible to construct estimators and confidence intervals that are locally doubly robust e.g. under the null, and in this context enjoy the properties of the tests described in this paper.